Spousal Support and Alimony: U.S. Legal Standards and Types

 - [ ] Temporary order hearing — If requested, the court schedules a pendente lite hearing to address interim support during the proceedings.

 - [ ] Financial disclosure exchanged — Both parties produce mandatory financial disclosure documents, including income, assets, debts, and expenses, per state procedural rules (divorce financial disclosure requirements).
+Where a party receives or will receive Social Security benefits, disclosure should reflect any adjustments resulting from the repeal of the WEP and GPO under the Social Security Fairness Act of 2023 (effective January 5, 2025).

 - [ ] Vocational evaluation (if contested) — In disputes over earning capacity, one or both parties may retain vocational experts to opine on the recipient's ability to achieve self-sufficiency.